 - Give your dispute 30 days to be completed.

-If you choose to do so via mail, you’ll need to follow these steps.
+If you choose to dispute a credit report error via mail, you can follow these steps.

 1. Send a letter to the credit bureau

 According to the Consumer Financial Protection Bureau (CFPB), it’s vital to reach out to each of the credit bureaus that generated an erroneous report for you.
 In a formal letter, provide them with your contact information and explain the error you discovered.
 For guidance, check out these sample letters on the CFPB website.
 Don’t forget to include any documents that prove the information you found is a mistake.

 Here are the mailing addresses for all three credit bureaus:

 Atlanta, GA 30374-0256